giraykskn/Fromage-dl2/README.md

 ## REPRODUCED RESULTS (TO BE CONTUNUED) : UPDATE THIS PART BEFORE SUBMITTING!
 Results (recall) of reproduced experiments are as follows:
 ```
-Caption 1 without images at recall@1:  0.15
+1 caption without images at recall@1:   0.15
-Caption 1 without images at recall@5:  0.22
+1 caption without images at recall@5:   0.22
-Caption 1 without images at recall@10: 0.29
+1 caption without images at recall@10:  0.29
-Caption 5 without images at recall@1:  0.22
+5 captions without images at recall@1:  0.22
-Caption 5 without images at recall@5:  0.31
+5 captions without images at recall@5:  0.31
-Caption 5 without images at recall@10: 0.41
+5 captions without images at recall@10: 0.41
-Caption 5 with 4 images at recall@1:   0.20
+5 captions with 4 images at recall@1:   0.20
-Caption 5 with 4 images at recall@5:   0.31
+5 captions with 4 images at recall@5:   0.31
-Caption 5 with 4 images at recall@10:  0.41
+5 captions with 4 images at recall@10:  0.41
 ```
 *Recalls for inputs with images are not as expected.
 They should have been higher than all other scores.*